Algee Smith

 Algee Smith's Personal Life

-The personal life of actor and singer Algee Smith remains largely private.
+Actor and singer Algee Smith keeps his personal life pretty private.
 He is not married.
-Since 2021, he has been rumored to be romantically involved with actress Dalia Kaissi.
+Since 2021, he's been rumored to be dating actress Dalia Kaissi.

 Algee Smith Talks Intro To Acting, Role In New Edition Story, Black Love + More

-Smith has a dog named Boss, whom he adores.
+Smith has a dog named Boss who he absolutely adores.

 Algee Smith with his dog